 Separate and Connected Knowing

-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Separate and Connected Knowing.
+Note: You are currently viewing documentation for Moodle 2.2.
+Up-to-date documentation for the latest stable version is available here: Separate and Connected Knowing.

 Separate and connected knowing

 This theory may help you to look at human interactions in a new way.It can be used for example to rate forum posts.
 It describes two different ways that we can evaluate and learn about the things we see and hear.
 Although each of us may use these two methods in different amounts at different times, it may be useful to imagine two people as examples, one who is a mostly separate knower (Jim) and the other a mostly connected knower (Mary).

 - Jim likes to remain as 'objective' as possible without including his feelings and emotions.
 When in a discussion with other people who may have different ideas, he likes to defend his own ideas, using logic to find holes in his opponent's ideas.
 He is critical of new ideas unless they are proven facts from reputable sources such as textbooks, respected teachers or his own direct experience.
 Jim is a very separate knower.

 - Mary is more sensitive to other people.
 She is skilled at empathy and tends to listen and ask questions until she feels she can connect and "understand things from their point of view".
 She learns by trying to share the experiences that led to the knowledge she finds in other people.
 When talking to others, she avoids confrontation and will often try to help the other person if she can see a way to do so, using logical suggestions.
 Mary is a very connected knower.